Nihlus/Remora/Remora.EntityFrameworkCore.Modular/README.md

 Entities can be shared between the contexts and referenced from one to another in a completely transparent way, and dependencies are handled in a typical C# fashion - no extra considerations needed.

+A more detailed explanation of the mechanisms involved and the techniques behind it can be read [here][2].

 ## Usage
 ```c#
 public class MyDatabaseContext : SchemaAwareDbContext